okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 #### APIs table

 The APIs table shows each API and its corresponding rate limit for your org.
 The rate limits include all overrides, dynamic scale, or Workforce multipliers.
-The table also shows the number of violations and warnings for each API in the last hour, and includes a trendline of usage in the last hour.
+The table also shows the number of violations, bursts, and warnings for each API in the last hour, and includes a trendline of usage in the last hour.

 ![Displays the APIs table with corresponding rate limits for each API.](/img/rl_dashboard9.png)